 After a five-year absence, the 750 badge is back for 2006, but this time it carries a big V8, not a V12.
 A 4.8-liter V8 replaces last year's 4.4-liter and provides a generous increase in power.
-The 745 model is history.
-Walnut wood trim replaces last year's cherry; Bluetooth is now standard; all interior knobs have chrome trim and the CD changer is now MP3-compatible.
+In fact, this is now the most powerful naturally aspirated V8 in the ultraluxury sedan class.

 A More Classic Look Four years ago BMW decided its 7 Series flagship should be at the cutting edge of fashion.
 It was a risky move, and the new look proved highly controversial.
 But it sold like beer on St. Patrick's Day.
 In fact, worldwide it has become the best-selling 7 Series ever, which is why this midcycle refresh isn't a radical change.

 In front, sexier curves define the hood, and the signature twin-kidney grille is larger.
 The reshaped headlights could have come off the 2005 BMW 3 Series.
 Around back, new taillights and a strip of chrome take the attention off the overgrown trunk lid.
 And the whole thing rolls on restyled 18-inch wheels.